 Planning Forecast and Assumptions.
 The EMS Levy financial plan was prepared in 2024 and based on "a post-pandemic economic recovery, which stabilized the economy after a period of high inflation and increased mortgage rates."
-The financial plan, based on OEFA forecasting from that time, assumed lower inflation with rates stabilizing at less than 3% in 2027 and 2028 and the gradual lowering of mortgage rates.
+The financial plan, based on OEFA forecasting from that time, assumed lower inflation with rates stabilizing at less than three percent in 2027 and 2028 and the gradual lowering of mortgage rates.
 Additionally, the financial plan assumed that residential assessed values would continue to increase at rates higher than commercial properties and that commercial assessed value outside of Seattle would remain more stable, which had the combined result of reducing Seattle's percentage of the property tax.

 Finance Subcommittee Recommendations on Risk and Reserves.
 Because the 2020-2025 levy period was one of high inflation and dynamic assessed values, the Finance Subcommittee recommended that the levy's financial plan continue to include economic/supplemental reserves to cover for potential reduced tax revenues or increased expenses.
 These economic/supplemental reserves are in addition to programmatic and rainy day reserves consistent with County financial policies.

 To determine the amount of economic/supplemental reserves, the Finance Subcommittee examined three potential ways that property tax revenues could be reduced: reduced AV, reduced new construction, and a change in the proportion of revenues between Seattle and the County EMS Fund.
 The subcommittee also considered increased inflation for expenses.
-The combined range of least to most pessimistic impacts for these four factors on the King County EMS Fund was a decrease of roughly \$32 million to a decrease of roughly \$77 million.
-Consequently, the subcommittee recommended that the financial plan include \$47 million for economic/supplemental reserves.
+The combined range of least to most pessimistic impacts for these four factors on the King County EMS Fund was a